karttur/setup-theme-blog/_posts/2018/2018-03-30-setup-professional.markdown

 [Google scholar](https://scholar.google.se/) provides indexing of scholarly literature.
 As a scholar you can sign up and grab control of your own page, add a picture and a link to some other url.

 There are many other sites offering [academic databases and search engines](https://en.wikipedia.org/wiki/List_of_academic_databases_and_search_engines).
 Some of which are open, some require that you sign up, and some are only accessible by paying subscriptions fees.
 The largest database is [Scopus](https://www.scopus.com), it is owned by the publisher Elsevier and you have to subscribe to get full access.
-But as I sometimes do review tasks for Elsevier journals.
-I get access now and then.
+But as I sometimes do review tasks for Elsevier journals, I get access now and then.

 The largest social media site for scholars is [ReasearchGate](https://www.researchgate.net), it is similar to the professional social media site [linkedin](https://www.linkedin.com/).